 The “temple” God now dwells in is people.
 He will continue to dwell in people throughout all time and eternity.
 Jesus is building his Church with “living” building materials.
 That’s us.
 That’s you.
 That’s me.
 We are the living building materials with which Jesus is building a living Church.

 Jesus is “King-in-Exile,” so to speak, of God’s ever-expanding and growing Kingdom of righteousness, love and peace.
 His Kingdom—although begun here on planet Earth—will eventually encompass all of God’s creation throughout all time and eternity.
-Jesus reigns as King wherever and whenever people “crown” him King in their hearts and swear eternal allegiance to him as King and Master.
+Jesus reigns as King wherever and whenever people “crown” him King in their hearts and swear eternal fealty and allegiance to him as King and Master.
 His Kingdom spreads when his subjects tell others about God’s great restorative love and care for them—and the hearers then crown him as King of their lives.
 Jesus is King of kings and Lord of lords!

 Success and Prosperity

 Success by definition is for a person “to move steadily and consistently toward accomplishing God’s plans and purposes for one’s life, according to one’s *potential.
 Success is a lifelong (and eternal) journey, not a destination.” [ * Potential consists of three components: 1. our innate ability or God-given talents and gifts.
 2. Our education and training.
 3. Our inner desire to ascertain and accomplish God’s plans and purposes for our lives.]

 Prosperity is “for one to have enough for one’s journey.”
 It is to have all of one’s physical, mental, emotional, financial, and spiritual needs met by God throughout one’s journey.
 The basic operative principle to ensure ongoing prosperity is to give to God in all areas of one’s life, for Jesus said it is more blessed (more productive) to give than to receive.
-As we give, God gives back to us at our points of need throughout our eternal journeys.
+As we give, God gives back to us at our points of need throughout both our mortal and immortal, eternal journeys.